wp-plugins/video-embed-thumbnail-generator/readme.txt

 In the plugin settings you can set the default maximum width based on the width of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be automatically adjusted to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.

 The "Encode" button is still a bit experimental.
 If you have FFMPEG on your server, clicking the button will start encoding an iPod/iPad/Android compliant H.264 video (which will also work in Safari and IE 9) and a Firefox/Chrome-compatible WEBM video in the same directory as your original file.
 You can choose to also encode OGV or turn off WEBM encoding in the Video Embed & Thumbnail Generator plugin's settings page.
 Anyone using a modern browser who doesn't have a Flash plugin will see these files instead of the original.
 The files will encode in the background and will take several minutes to complete, depending on your server setup and the length and size of your video.
 Currently, if something goes wrong after the encode starts, the plugin will not tell you.
 It also won't tell you when the files are done.
 You just have to wait.

 The plugin is currently favoring Flash instead of HTML5 because Flash is a better user experience in most cases.
 I'm particularly not a fan of some browsers' tendencies to auto-download HTML5 video elements.
 I may eventually include the option to favor HTML5.
+However, if you embed a non-Flash compatible file (like an ogv or webm file) then you will only get the HTML5 video element.
+If you want to make ogv, webm, or H.264 files available and can't use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
+For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid.webm and awesomevid.ogv as well.
+If you want to embed a high-res H.264 video but also make a mobile-compatible version available, add -ipod.m4v to the end of the filename (awesomevid-ipod.m4v) and it will be served up to most smartphones and tablets instead of the original.

 Android viewers who don't use Flash will see a play button superimposed on the thumbnail instead of the default still image.